-A Panel becomes effective in the PCMH Program on the first day of the second month following CareFirst's receipt of a complete PCMH application and signed network contract addendum from the whole new Panel.
+A Panel or practice becomes effective in the PCMH Program 60 days following CareFirst's receipt of a complete PCMH application and signed network contract addendum from the whole Panel.
 Enrollment with a retroactive date is not allowed.

 Once effective, CareFirst will add 12 percentage points to professional fees for all practices in the Panel as an incentive for participation in the Program, known as the Participation Incentive.
-The Participation Incentive continues for as long as PCPs in the Panel meet certain engagement and Quality Scorecard minimums in the Program, as discussed below in the Quality Measurement Program Requirements section.
+The Participation Incentive continues for as long as PCPs in the Panel meet all engagement requirements and Quality Scorecard minimums, as discussed below in the Quality Measurement Program Requirements section.
 Participation Incentive and OIAs (if any) do not apply to time-based anesthesia, supplies and injectable drug fees/billings.
 These additional fees are advance payments intended to fund the practice's work on transformation, including time to meet with CareFirst staff, reviewing data, and redesigning workflow to achieve optimal outcomes and value in the Program.
 If Panels do not invest in a way that achieves outcomes and value, the Participation Incentive is at risk of reduction or elimination.
+More details can be found in the Eligibility for Participation Incentive section below.